You can’t blame Facebook for the American divorce rate.

 Let’s not forget that infidelity is one of the major reasons why marriages fail.

 Even though online communications provide extra opportunities for extramarital relationships, it is the married spouses who actually decide to violate their wedding vows.
 And all too often, they leave behind recognizable clues to their misbehavior.
 Such evidence can include:

 - Passionate e-mail messages

 - Twitter messages about gifts from a married lover

 Those communications may become vital evidence in a North Carolina divorce case.
 According to the American Academy of Matrimonial Lawyers, over three-quarters of lawyers say they have seen an increase in cases that rely on evidence from social networking websites.

 If you believe that your spouse has been unfaithful, it’s not the time to remain silent and passive.
 You need to know the options available to you before you can decide whether divorce is the best course for your future.
-At Speaks Law Firm, our Wilmington family law attorneys can calmly and dispassionately analyze your situation and discuss your best response to a cheating spouse.
+At Speaks Law Firm, our Wilmington divorce attorneys can calmly and dispassionately analyze your situation and discuss your best response to a cheating spouse.